The title of this post is thanks to Jessica Lynn Rose (@jesslynnrose an American tweeter in the UK).

 I was wracked with guilt.

 I was following accounts with egghead avatars – offline friends who must have tried out Twitter long enough to create an account, but never used it for any significant amount of time.
-What if TOMORROW was the day that they read an amusing cross-post or heard about some new Twitter happening and STARTED TO POST.
+What if TOMORROW was the day that they read an amusing cross-post or heard about some new Twitter happening and STARTED TO POST (and upload and avatar image).
 What if I unfollowed them today and then TOMORROW they suddenly became interesting?!

 The same thought process went for dormant accounts – no tweets for weeks or months at a time – what if they were just TAKING A WELL-DESERVED BREAK?
 They might be back TOMORROW and have something insightful to report, tanned & rested from their offline, off-Twitter vacation.